topcoder-platform/review-api-v6/docs/KAFKA_SETUP.md

    }
    ```

-2. Register the handler in the KafkaModule providers array
+2. Register the handler in the `src/shared/modules/kafka/handlers/registered-handlers.config.ts` config handlers array.
-3. The handler will automatically be registered and start consuming messages
+3. The handler will automatically be registered and start consuming messages.

 ### Dead Letter Queue (DLQ) Support

 The application includes a robust Dead Letter Queue implementation for handling message processing failures:

 1. **Configuration**:

    ```
    # DLQ Configuration in .env
    KAFKA_DLQ_ENABLED=true